jsphwllng/jsphwllng.github.io/brag.md

 Company building
 ----------------

-*   Began research of DEI initiatives within whereby.
+*   Began research of DEI initiatives.
 *   Took part in rethinking of hiring strategy and got involved in interviews.
 *   Lead the new tech-huddles aimed at getting more engineers involved in each other's work.
 *   Founding member of the social-committee.
 *   Assisted a number of users in discord.
+*   Encouraged cross-engineering team communication with new show & tell format.
 *   Maintained high quality and consistent output of dog photos.